 In accordance with the Denton Development Code Section DCA19-0009e:

 All wells shall be plugged and abandoned in accordance with the rules of the RRC; however, all well casings shall be cut and removed to a depth of at least ten feet below the surface unless the surface owner submits a written agreement otherwise.
 Three feet shall be the minimum depth.

 - What is a blow out and what is a blow out preventer (BOP)?

 A sudden, violent escape of gas and oil (and sometimes water) from a drilling well when high pressure gas is encountered and efforts to prevent or to control the escape has not been successful.

 A Blow Out Preventer (BOP) is a device attached immediately above the casing to control the pressure and prevent escape of fluids from the annular space between the drill pipe and casing or shut off the hole if no drill pipe is in the hole, should a kick or blowout occur.
-These devices are pressure tested between 3,500-5,000psi when installed and every two weeks afterwards.
+These devices are pressure tested between 3,500 to 5,000 pounds per square inch (PSI) when installed and every two weeks afterwards.
 They also have remote control valves to operate from a safe distance if needed.